 How long does it take to get Extra Help with Medicare?

-Once you apply for Extra Help, your request can take anywhere from a few days up to 14 days to process.
+Once you apply for Extra Help, your request can take anywhere from a few to 14 days to process.
 The length of time a response takes depends on your circumstances.

 What if I’m wrongfully denied Extra Help?

-If you believe your application for Extra Help should be approved, but you’re denied coverage, you can file an Appeal of Determination for Extra Help with Medicare Prescription Drug Plan Costs.
+Suppose you believe your application for Extra Help should be approved, but you’re denied coverage.
+In that case, you can file an Appeal of Determination for Extra Help with Medicare Prescription Drug Plan Costs.

 Follow the instructions for filing an appeal to determine your eligibility.

-How Do I Find the Best Medicare Plans to Compliment Extra Help
+How do I find the best Medicare plans to complement Extra Help

 Those with Extra Help may find Medicare Advantage plans appealing since the premiums are so low.
-But a Medicare Supplemental plan could potentially save you more money in the long run.
+But a Medicare Supplemental plan could save you money in the long run.

 Working with a licensed insurance agent is a great way to determine which options make the most sense for you and your situation.
 Our agents’ time and knowledge are free to you!